timothybrink/oak/README.md

 ### Built ins

 Built in functions (like `+`, `print`, and so on) are overridable, as the interpreter considers them to be ordinary functions defined in the topmost scope.
 See src/stdlib.rs for definitions of the various functions.

+Also, in addition to built ins defined in Rust, there is support for built ins defined in (parsed) Oak: see the end of src/stdlib.rs for an example.

 ## Usage